GeiserX/genieacs-docker/README.md

 Change manually `FS_HOSTNAME` to your local IP/hostname in `/opt/genieacs/config/config.json` and also change manually user/passwords in `/opt/genieacs-gui/config/users.yml`.
 In order to do that, you need to be inside of the container.
 That is done issuing the command `docker exec -it genieacs /bin/bash`.
 If you happen to be managing this setting in your company, better to have some knowledge of Docker.

 If you want a personalized version of GenieACS-GUI, you could change the Dockerfile and pull from your own repo.
 See my repo https://github.com/DrumSergio/genieacs-gui you could also change more things like enabling SSL in all the services.
 You have commented lines on the Dockerfile that can give you some clues.
-You can have more info also at the Wiki of the GenieACS project.
+You can find more info also at the Wiki of the GenieACS project.

 ### Use of the Vagrantfile
 If you want to use GenieACS inside a VM you have a Vagrantfile ready to be deployed in VirtualBox.
 Although the use of Vagrant alongside VirtualBox is more development-oriented, it can be used along with your private Hyper-V or VMware cluster too, if you change the Vagranfile accordingly.